When to pee during Avengers: Endgame

 Avengers: Endgame is an incredibly tight film, and at three hours, it's the longest MCU film ever.
 So when's the best time to pee if you loaded up on liquids before or during the movie?
 Here are our votes for when to make that super speedy run to the bathroom during the 22nd Marvel movie.

+Our sister sites GameSpot and Comicbook.com have a few more ideas too, but we're all aligned on one thing: Do not leave your seat if you're two hours in.
+Just tough it out or you'll miss something huge.

-Note that these suggestions aren't as scientific as, say, understanding the quantum realm.
-They're just decent times to go if you really have to.
-Because in truth, there really is no good time to pee after the first half of the movie.
+Note that these suggestions aren't as scientific as understanding the quantum realm.
+They're just decent times to go if you really have to (those do exist, despite what Marvel head honcho Kevin Feige says).
+Because in truth, there really is no good time to pee after the first half of the movie, so just ride that wave till the credits crawl.

 When the San Francisco title card comes on screen